 - High-tech ceiling lighting - Physicians and nurses have the best lighting possible to facilitate medical procedures.

-World-class physicians and nurses, and state-of-the-art methods for treating patients, are at the heart of Cooper critical care medicine.
+Nationally recognized physicians and nurses, and state-of-the-art methods for treating patients, are at the heart of Cooper critical care medicine.
 Cooper is the only hospital in South Jersey to offer a multidisciplinary team approach that includes dedicated critical care physicians – called intensivists – who provide round-the-clock, on-site care.
 Studies have shown that having an intensivist can increase the survival rate of the patients we care for.

 Patient care is our top priority at Cooper.
 With these improvements for the ICU, we can continue to provide top-quality health care for the entire region.